holyCowMp3/openweather-icons-to-emoji/README.md

 # openweather-icons-to-emoji
-Simple json to convert openweather icons to emoji, acceptable in CLI, or text representation
+Simple json to convert [Openweather icons](https://openweathermap.org/weather-conditions) to emoji, acceptable in CLI, or text representation
 # Usage
 For using in different languages just import json, and retrieve value from map
 # JavaScript